TheSilvered/nest/docs/tour.md

 # A quick tour

-## Hello, World!
+## Hello, World

-This is one of the first programs everyone writes when learning a new language and in Nest it is written as
+This is one of the first programs everyone writes when learning a new programming language.
+In Nest Hello, World is written like this:

 ```nest
 >>> 'Hello, World!\n'
 ```

-though a more complete version might be
+Here `>>>` is an operator that prints to the standard output (there is also `<<<` that will read from the standard input!) and `'Hello, World!\n` is a string with a newline character at the end.

+To avoid writing the newline the standard library has a function that will do just that.

 ```nest
 |#| 'std.nest' = std